Leeds Bradford Airport: 1970 to 1994

 By the mid-1970s, the package holiday had become popular in the British Isles.
-During 1976, the first holiday charter flight to the Iberian Peninsula by Britannia Airways departed Leeds Bradford.
+During 1976, the first holiday charter flight to the Iberian Peninsula by Britannia Airways departed from Leeds Bradford.

 In 1978, it was recognised that, if the runway was extended, the airport could be upgraded to regional airport status.
 In 1982, construction commenced on the main runway necessitating the construction of a tunnel to take the A658 Bradford to Harrogate road beneath the runway.
 On 4 November 1984, the runway was completed.
 Around this time, the airport's terminal building was extended and redeveloped.
 The first phase opened on 18 July 1985.

 On 4 November 1984, the day the runway extension was officially opened, Wardair commenced transatlantic flights to Toronto, using Boeing 747s but these flights were discontinued in 1989 when Wardair ceased operations.
 Worldways Canada, Odyssey International, Air Transat, Nationair and Caledonian all operated transatlantic services from the airport well into the 1990s using Lockheed Tristar and Boeing 757–200 airliners.

 On 2 August 1986, an Air France Concorde charter flight from Paris landed at the airport for the first time; an estimated 70,000 people were drawn to the airport to catch a glimpse of the supersonic airliner.
 Occasional Concorde charter flights using British Airways aircraft continued until June 2000, just one month before the Concorde disaster in Paris.

 Leeds Bradford Airport had restricted operating hours that proved to be a deterrent to many charter airlines, whose cheap fares were heavily dependent on 'round-the-clock' use of their aircraft.
 In 1994, the restrictions were removed, enabling planes to use the airport 24 hours per day, attracting more business.

-1995 to date
+1995 to 2019

 Work on the airport terminal has been ongoing since 1996, and the result of this has been significant growth in terminal size and passenger facilities.
 The expanded terminal, along with new hangars, has accommodated the expanding use of airliners such as the Boeing 737.

 On 6 October 2005, the original runway, 09/27, was permanently closed; it has since been redeveloped as a taxiway and to provide additional apron space.